Marion Taffe Marion Taffe

 · Definitions are taken from Bosworth-Toller’s Anglo-Saxon Dictionary Online with some checks and cross references with Old English Translator.

-· A lot of research and love of Old English poetry and culture went into the writing of By Her Hand, but I am not a scholar.
-Sometimes I made word choices and grammatical decisions based on the very unacademic approach of ‘vibe’ or intuition, rather than strict adherence to grammatical conventions.
+A lot of research and love of Old English poetry and culture went into the writing of By Her Hand, but I am not a scholar.
+Sometimes I made word choices and grammatical decisions based on the very unacademic approach of ‘vibe’, rather than strict adherence to grammatical conventions.
 For example, I made the plural of hwetstan (whetstone), to be hwetstanas.
 This is correct.
 But with the word for turnip, næp, I chose Modern English convention of adding an ‘s’ to make næps, rather than the more accurate Old English næpas.
 My reasoning was that because the word was in dialogue, it would flow better as næps rather than næpas, and because readers might be more familiar with ‘neeps’ as a term for turnips (partly thanks to Tolkien and co).
+Like Modern English, there are regional and time variations but I lack the learning to explain such things.

-Each page of any novel is the result of untold number of such decisions.
-Some I know I did not get right out of error, but all choices were made in service of the story and the reader and in the hope of honouring this earliest form of the beautiful messy beast that is the English language that I love.
+Each page of any novel is the result of an untold number of decisions.
+Some I know I did not get right out of error, but all choices were made in service of the story and the reader and in the hope of honouring this earliest form of the beautiful messy beast that is the English language.

 CHAPTER 1